- The Data

 Furthermore, I was responsible for building and deploying the object detection API.
 I built the API using Flask, containerized it with Docker, and deployed it to AWS Elastic Beanstalk.
 I go into a little more detail in the Deployment section below, though I will be digging into the code and process of the API much more in a separate blog post.

 All members of the machine learning team contributed to the gathering and labeling of the dataset.
-To this end, each of us ended up gathering and labeling somewhere in the range of 20,000 images.
+To this end, each of us ended up gathering and labeling somewhere in the range of 20,000 images, for a total of over 82,000.

 As also seems to be the case with most, if not all, projects in general, we were almost constantly grappling with scope management.
 In an ideal world, our model would be able to recognize any object that anyone would ever want to throw away.
 But in reality is this is practically impossible, particularly within the 8 weeks we had to work on Trash Panda.
 I say "practically" because I'm sure if a company dedicated enough resources to the problem, eventually it could be solved, at least to some degree.